 I choose to believe we can live well with cancer, and perhaps even beat it, but at the very least improve the conditions and quality of life in the time we have.

 So here's our proactive approach incase any bit can help.
-I am not a veterinarian, nor am I making recommendations or prescribing treatments; this is only my experience and many of the resources and tools we've found helpful in our situation.
-So here's what we're working with:
+I am not a veterinarian, nor am I making recommendations or prescribing treatments; this is only our experience and many of the resources and tools we've found helpful in our situation.

 Firstly, absolutely find a holistic vet in your area www.ahvma.org to get support with an integrative approach tailored to your pet's needs, and hopefully some combination of Chinese herbs and adaptogens, nutrition, acupuncture, maybe ozone, etc. You don't have to do this alone, and there are incredible veterinarians with a much more extensive knowledge-base and toolkit for preventing and working with dis-ease, so get one on your team!